A Dallas Cowboys football blog

 Has Cowboys QB Mike White Really Had a Fair Opportunity?

-After two unproductive preseason games, some are already clamoring for rookie Mike White to lose his roster spot.
-I would ask those folks if the fifth-round pick, playing mostly with guys who aren't going to make this team come September, is really getting a fair opportunity to show his skills?
+After two unproductive preseason games, some are already clamoring for Dallas Cowboys rookie quarterback Mike White to lose his roster spot.
+I would ask those folks if the fifth-round pick, playing mostly with guys who aren’t going to make this team come September, is really getting a fair opportunity to show his skills?

 I get the mentality; you don’t want to see talented players at other positions lose a job unnecessarily.
 That’s fair.
 That was the argument my fellow Inside The Star writer Kevin Brady made earlier this week.